 The financial services industry and all aspects of our businesses are intensely competitive, and we expect them to remain so.
-We compete with commercial banks, brokerage firms, financial technology firms and other companies offering financial and ancillary services in the U.S. and globally, including, in certain instances, through the internet.
+We compete with commercial banks, global investment banks, regional banks, broker-dealers, private banks, financial technology firms and other companies offering financial and ancillary services in the U.S. and globally.
 We compete on the basis of several factors, including transaction execution, capital or access to capital, products and services, innovation, technology, reputation, risk appetite and price.
-Over time, certain sectors of the financial services industry have become more concentrated, as institutions involved in a broad range of financial services have left businesses, been acquired by or merged into other firms, or have declared bankruptcy.
-Such changes could result in our remaining competitors gaining greater capital and other resources, such as the ability to offer a broader range of products and services and geographic diversity, or new competitors may emerge.